Is Lille (France) Worth Visiting? Yes, It’s Fab! Here’s Why

 Fabulous museums are a thing in Lille.

 One of the best aspects of Lille is its museums.
 At the heart of the city’s cultural scene is the Palais des Beaux-Arts de Lille (pictured above), one of the largest art museums in France.
-It’s got a vast collection of sculptures and paintings by renowned artists, including the captivating Feast of Herod by Donatello.
+It’s got a vast collection of sculptures and paintings by renowned artists, including the famous Feast of Herod by Donatello.

 If you’re a bit of a history and science nerd (no judgment here!), the Musée d’Histoire Naturelle de Lille is a must-visit.
 You can learn about dinosaurs, see fascinating insects, and delve into geology.